vanting/RedSlim/README.md

-SlimBean (Slim + Twig + Redbean = SlimBean)
+RedSlim (Slim + Twig + Redbean), a PHP micro framework
 ===========================================

 This project is inspired from ([Tieno/SlimPackage](https://github.com/Tieno/SlimPackage/)).

-SlimBean is a lightweight PHP framework that bundling the following MVC components.
+RedSlim is a lightweight PHP framework that bundling the following MVC components.
 By default, it is operated under the fluid mode of Redbean ORM with SQLite database.
 Therefore it is very suitable for quick prototyping and requires zero configuration.
 You can also switch to other databases and use it for serious project.